How can we help?

 IMPORTANT:

-Filter types
+Filter Types

-User input filter
+User input filters

 The following settings can be made for the User Input Filter:

-The following settings can be made for the Number Input Filter:
+The following settings can be made for the number input filter:

-The following settings can be made for the Dropdown input filter:
+The following settings can be made for the dropdown input filter:

-Input filter checkbox
+Input filter check box

 Radio button input filter

-The following settings can be made for the Radio button input filter:
+The following settings can be made for the radio button Input Filter: